 The Canadian Associates of BIOS (CABIOS) was established to provide support for Canadian students, or students studying at Canadian universities, to participate in BIOS’s educational programs and research internships.
 Since its inception, CABIOS has provided support to BIOS that has enabled over one hundred students to foster their interest in the oceans and further their university education at BIOS.

 CABIOS was founded in 1975 by the late Dr. Earlston Doe, a former BIOS Life Trustee and Bermuda-born Canadian oceanographer, to honor the memory of his youngest son Learmont “Leary” Doe.
 In the decades following its formation, CABIOS has received support from a variety of individuals, businesses and organizations, including several generous donations that allowed the fund to grow.

 Eligibility: Students enrolled in Canadian colleges/universities are eligible to apply for CABIOS funding.
 Canadian students enrolled in universities outside Canada, but who intend to return to Canada after graduation are also eligible for funding.
 Recent graduates may also be considered, provided they intend to continue their career in marine science in Canada.

 CABIOS offers full scholarships for students to participate in research internships at BIOS.
-CABIOS has sponsored many interns from Canadian institutions including Dalhousie University, University of Victoria, University of Guelph, Trent University, Carleton University, the University of Western Ontario and the University of Toronto.
+CABIOS has sponsored many interns from Canadian institutions including Dalhousie University, University of Victoria, University of Guelph, Trent University, Carleton University, Western University and University of Toronto.
 CABIOS intern scholarships cover the cost of accommodation and meals, as well as providing a small stipend and a contribution to research expenses associated with the intern’s research project.
 Scholarship funds do not cover travel expenses or medical/travel insurance.